-Look at your child, really observe them, make eye contact, smile, and talk to them.
+Look at your child, really observe him, make eye contact, smile, and talk to him.

 Sounds simple, but many of us don’t do these simple things when spending time with our child.
 We are all busy capturing the moment on a phone rather than through our eyes.